In Production! ORDER ONLINE BELOW

 , email to order

 or order online below with a link to paypal.
-All stock yellow brass drawn pipes are $160 with press fit brass ring.
-One week trial period on stock drawn pipes.
-Seamless nickel and Seamed leadpipes are non-returnable.
+All stock yellow brass drawn pipes are $170 with press fit brass ring.
+At this time, leadpipes are non-returnable and made to order.
 I'm happy to offer my recommendations on which pipe would be the best upgrade for you and your instrument, just send an email to pick my brain!
-Delivery on leadpipes not in stock is usually 6-8 weeks.
+Delivery on leadpipes not in stock is usually 8-10 weeks.
 These are handmade one at a time.
 In order to maintain the highest quality craftsmanship we don't rush production.

 Instructions on how to order online: Find your correct order form below (USA orders and Non-US International Orders).
 Select the form for unthreaded or threaded collar.
 Type which leadpipe you'd like to order and to fit what make instrument (this is especially important if you're ordering with threads so we can fabricate the correct fit).